Skip to main content

 • Practice of real estate — trust accounts, advertising, fair-housing-compliant marketing

-Click2CE’s Wisconsin question bank is rebuilt around these state-specific topics and the DSPS blueprint — not retrofitted from a generic national bank.
-The AI Tutor cites the relevant Wisconsin statute or rule when explaining each rationale.
+Click2CE’s Wisconsin bank is rebuilt around these topics rather than retrofitted from a national set, and the AI Tutor cites the relevant DSPS rule or statute when it explains an answer.

 Step-by-Step Wisconsin Licensing Path